 Despite that positive momentum, cybersecurity remains an ongoing and serious threat that utilities must strategically navigate.
 Today, we’re exploring data breaches to further explain some of the most pressing risks and challenges that face the energy and utility industries today.
 Also, reviewing what a negative outcome could cost the company.

-One of the world’s most trusted digital security companies, Norton, has a very simple answer for the question, what is a data breach: “A data breach is a security incident in which information is accessed without authorization.”
+One of the world’s most trusted digital security companies, Norton, has a very simple answer for the question: “A data breach is a security incident in which information is accessed without authorization.”
 There are a variety of different types of information that fraudsters can access as part of a data breach, with each having unique ramifications and concerns for the utility.

 Many of the concerns for utilities regarding cybersecurity and data breaches aren’t unlike those faced by companies in other industries.
 According to a Verizon report cited by SecurityIntelligence, the types of data most often stolen, lost, or rendered inaccessible by ransomware are login credentials, internal company data, and personal data of employees and customers.
 Of those attacks, 98% were external threats.